-At about this time in 1945, a Seventh-Day Adventist engages in an action that would earn him the Medal of Honor.
-Desmond Doss would also become the only conscientious objector to receive a Medal of Honor for his service during World War II.
+On this day in 1919, an American hero is born.
+Desmond Doss was a Seventh-Day Adventist who would serve in the U.S. Army for years without ever once picking up a gun.
+He would also become the only conscientious objector to receive a Medal of Honor for his service during World War II.

 Doss, of course, objected to the term “conscientious objector,” right from the beginning.
 He preferred “conscientious cooperator” or “noncombatant.”
 After all, he intended to help the Army in any way that his religion allowed.

 He worked to get himself assigned as a medic—then to *stay* assigned as a medic when officers kept trying to transfer him to infantry.

 Indeed, there was constant conflict between Doss and the Army.
 He refused to serve on the Sabbath, unless it was a critical health need.
 He was always asking for passes to go to church.
 He would not carry a gun or even train with one.
 He knew that he’d never kill another human being.